cornlab/blender/README.md

 `-q` `--mapq`           Theshold MAPQ value for reads to be considered (default 20)

 `--verbose`             This flag will turn on output of filtered out candidates while running.
 These sites are not written to the output file, but a log can be captured for troubleshooting.

+# BLENDER2_MP aka blender2_mp.py
+This is the same as blender2.py, but has an extra option to allow parallel processing.
+Note that running this with just one core is actually **slower** than blender2.py.
+But you running blender2_mp.py over many cores in parallel for each chromosome can give a speed increase of up to 6x.

+`-j` `--nproc`		Number of parallel processes to start (default 2).
+Runs 2 process per chromosome, and so maxes out at the number of chromosomes in your bamfile or reference fasta.

 # BLENDER aka blender.pl
 Older, much slower, more tested